microsoftgraph/microsoft-graph-docs/content/get-started/ruby.md

 ﻿# Get started with Microsoft Graph in a Ruby on Rails app

-This article describes the tasks required to get an access token from the Azure AD v2.0 authentication and call Microsoft Graph.
+This article describes the tasks required to get an access token from the Azure AD v2.0 endpoint and call Microsoft Graph.
 It walks you through building the [Microsoft Graph Ruby on Rails Connect Sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) and explains the main concepts that you implement to use the Microsoft Graph.
 The article also describes how to access Microsoft Graph by using direct REST calls.

 > **Building apps for enterprise customers?** Your app may not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.
 In this case, you may not know and your customers may experience errors.